 In Fall 2008, requirements were put into place for recalling emeriti faculty.
-A request must be submitted to the SVC via the department's dean.
+A request using the Recall Form must be submitted to the SVC via the department's dean.
 The dean should then endorse the request and send it to Academic Compensation for approval.
-After it has been signed off by the Chancellor and returned to Summer Session, the appointment letter is sent to the instructor.
+After it has been signed off by the Chancellor and returned to Summer Session, the appointment letter is sent to the faculty.
 Compensation is based on the annual teaching salary at retirement, with appropriate range adjustments, to a maximum of \$10,000 per course.

 Visiting faculty compensation cannot exceed the salary established for UCSD faculty members with the same rank and teaching assignment and is based on appropriate personnel policy.
+See the Appointment Processing Guidelines at the Summer Session website, http://summersession.ucsd.edu, under Summer Session Documents.

-The following formula is used to determine the instructor's standard compensation:
+The following formula is used to determine the faculty's standard compensation:

-One 3-6 unit course in one Session is a 50% appointment = 8.5% of nine-month salary, not to exceed a maximum of \$10,000 per course.
+One 3-6 unit course in one Session is a 50% appointment

+= 8.5% of nine-month salary, not to exceed a maximum of \$10,000 per course.

-Two 3-6 unit courses in one Session is a 100% appointment =17% of nine-month salary, not to exceed a maximum of \$10,000 per course.
+Two 3-6 unit courses in one Session is a 100% appointment

+=17% of nine-month salary, not to exceed a maximum of \$10,000 per course.

-Instructor compensation is pro-rated for 1-2 unit courses.
+Note: Faculty compensation is pro-rated for 1-2 unit courses.

 Contingent Compensation.
-Instructors teaching courses with low enrollment often will be offered a compensation agreement that is contingent on actual enrollment.
+Faculty teaching courses with low enrollment may be offered a compensation agreement that is contingent on actual enrollment.
 Contingent salaries are based on a \$100 per unit per-student rate up to the calculated full course salary, to a maximum of 8.5% of their nine-month salary or \$10,000 per course, whichever is less.
-Contingent salaries are determined on June 8, 2011 for 1st and Special Sessions and on July 6, 2011 for 2nd Session.
+Contingent salaries are determined on June 7, 2013 for 1st and Special Sessions and on July 5, 2013 for 2nd Session when Summer Session captures the enrollment numbers.
+If enrollment increases or decreases after the date enrollment is captured, compensation is not increased or decreased.
+See the examples above.
+The enrollment numbers per course for 1st and 2nd Session will be posted at the Summer Session website.
+It is the responsibility of the instructor to verify enrollment to determine if they will be paid a full or contingent salary.
+If faculty determine their course enrollment is below 15 and a contingent appointment is not acceptable contact your department Chair or MSO for further action.
+The department is required to replace the instructor to avoid cancelling the course.

 Graduate students are not offered contingent compensation, in compliance with Article 23 of the UAW contract.
+Summer Session will determine if the course will be cancelled or the instructor is offered a full salary.

-Compensation Policies and Limits for UCSD based Instructors.
-University of California faculty members are limited to a maximum of 3/9 of their nine-month salary for all activities engaged in during the three-month summer period.
-It is the faculty members' responsibility to ensure that their research, summer teaching and other forms of support (faculty fellowships, etc.), enrollment bonuses, do not exceed the limit.
-Maximum compensation allowed for teaching Summer Session is 33% of an instructor's nine-month academic year salary.
+Compensation Policies and Limits for UCSD based faculty.
+Maximum compensation allowed for teaching Summer Session is 3/9 (33%) of a faculty's nine-month academic year salary during the three-month summer period.
+It is the faculty member's responsibility to ensure that their research, summer teaching and other forms of support (faculty fellowships, etc.), stipends, science lab bonuses, and enrollment bonuses, do not exceed the 33% maximum summer compensation limit.

-Formula: Annual teaching salary/9 months x 3 = 33% maximum summer compensation Example:
+Formula: Annual teaching salary/9 months x 3 = 33% maximum summer compensation Example of instructor teaching four courses: